riconaranjo/COMP-2402/Final Review.md

 1. Describe the implementation and running times of the operations get(i) and set(i,x) in an ArrayStack.

+    An ArrayStack is just an array with access only to back.
+Superceded by an ArrayDeque.

+    - get(), set() in O(1)

-2. Recall that the length of the backing array a in an ArrayStack doubles when we try to add an element and n+1> a.length.
-Explain, in general termswhy we choose to double rather than just add 1 or a constant.
+2. Recall that the length of the backing array a in an ArrayStack doubles when we try to add an element and n + 1 > a.length.
+Explain, in general terms why we choose to double rather than just add 1 or a constant.

+    Better to double size of the backing array because otherwise we would have to resize after each element that is added.
+A constant isn't used because if you have a small list you don't want 100 unused spaces, but when working with large sets with highly variable size you don't want to be resizing every 100 if you are adding or removing 1000 each second.

+    A dynamic number that is relative to the size of the stack is best.

 3. Recall that, immediately after an ArrayStack is resized it has a.length = 2*n.

     **a.** If we are currently about to grow the backing array a, what can you say about the number of add() and remove() operations since the last time the ArrayStack was resized?

+    At least n/2 add or remove operations.

+    - If we have n items:
+        - Growing: last time it was resized it had n/2 items before [n/2 calls]

     **b.** Recall that we shrink the back array a when 3*n < a.length.
 If we are currently about to shrink the backing array a, what can you say about the number of add() and remove() operations since the last time the ArrayStack was resized?

+    We had 3n items before
+    - so at least 2n calls

 4. From the previous question, what can you conclude about the total number of elements copied by resize() if we start with an empty ArrayStack and perform m add() and remove() operations?

+    At most 2m items will be copied for ArrayStack/ArrayQueue/ArrayDeque after m calls.

 5. What is the amortized (or average) running time of the add(i,x) and remove(i) operations, as a function of i and size().

+    add / remove: O(n-i+1) + 1
+    - Quick to add to back

+    get / set: O(1)

 6. Why is the name ArrayStack a suitable name for this data structure?

+    It is suitable because it implements the Stack Interface, FILO, and is implemented using arrays.

 ### 2.2 ArrayDeques